 Fred G. Acosta Job Corps

-901 South Campbell Avenue.
 Doors locked by security at closing are found open again the next morning.
-There are shadows, lights, whispers and lots of cold spots.
+There are shadows, lights, whispers, and lots of cold spots.

 Grant Road Ghost

-3402 E. Grant Road.
 Now Tom's Used Furniture, previously this spot was a Tia Elena, a Mexican food restaurant.
-This ghost, that is said to have ties to this location, is a woman that appears as a dark, shadowy figure.
+This ghost said to have ties to this location is a woman that appears as a dark, shadowy figure.

-- The spirit of a man who passed away from a heart attack has been seen peeking from one of the windows here.
+- The spirit of a man who passed away from a heart attack who has been seen peeking from one of the windows.

-- A cowboy's ghost has been seen in the basement.
+- A cowboy's ghost who has been seen in the basement.

-- A female ghost dressed in Victorian Clothing is seen on the stairwell or in the lobby.
+- A female ghost dressed in Victorian Clothing has been seen on the stairwell or in the lobby.
 When she appears there is a distinctive scent of roses.

-- The ghost of a man with the initials "T.S." is often seen on the second floor.
+- The ghost of a man with the initials "T.S." has often seen on the second floor.
 "T.S." died in a gunfight that arose from an argument over a card game in the Hotel Congress's lobby.
-This ghost is always dressed in an old-fashioned gray suit and frequently seen peeking out of the upper floor windows.
+This ghost is always dressed in an old-fashioned gray suit and is frequently seen peeking out of the upper-floor windows.

-- A permanent resident of the hotel still haunts the place.
-"Vince" lived in the hotel for 36 years, since his death in 2001 he haunts the place.
+- A permanent resident of the hotel, "Vince," lived there for 36 years.
+Since his death in 2001, he is reported to haunt the hotel.
 Employees have found butter knives from the hotel's Cup Café in difference places on the second floor.
 Vince carried a butter knife that he would use as a screwdriver.

 South Campus Banner—University Medical Center (formerly Kino Community Hospital)

-2800 E Ajo Way.
 A spirit called "George" is said to haunt the hospital.
-George gets blamed for pulling out chairs; he has been seen in the hospital basement right before disappearing into the solid wall.
+George gets blamed for pulling out chairs.
+He has been seen in the hospital basement right before disappearing into the solid wall.

 Li'l Abner Steakhouse

-8500 N. Silverbell Road.
 Various ghosts haunt this building.
 Muffled conversations and knocking on the doors are heard.
-One ghost dates from when this building was an eyeglass factory.
-The ghost is an ex-factory worker who is looking for his lost eyeglasses.
+One ghost is a former worker who is looking for his lost eyeglasses, and reports of his sightings date from when this building was an eyeglass factory.
 There is another ghost called "George."
 George is shy and only seen by the restaurant's staff.
 He is the ghost of a maintenance worker who died in the 1990s.
-George has been seen standing at the bar drinking a Coke.
-(Like he did when he was alive.)
-Also the staff has heard the ghost of George crunching on Cap'n Crunch cereal.
+George has been seen standing at the bar drinking a Coke, l like he did when he was alive.
+The staff has also heard the ghost of George crunching on Cap'n Crunch cereal.